jqnatividad/qsv/README.md

 To find out what features are enabled in a package/distro's qsv, run `qsv --version` ([more info](https://github.com/jqnatividad/qsv/blob/master/docs/PERFORMANCE.md#version-details)).

+In the true spirit of open source, these packages are maintained by volunteers who wanted to make qsv easier to install in various environments.
+They are much appreciated, and we loosely collaborate with the package maintainers through GitHub, but know that these packages are maintained by third-parties.

+datHere is currently working on a publishing workflow to create an Ubuntu package on release.
+This package will target the latest Ubuntu LTS on x86_64 architecture.

 ### Option 3: Install with Rust

-If you have [Rust installed](https://www.rust-lang.org/tools/install), you can also install from source using Rust's cargo command[^1]:
+If you have [Rust installed](https://www.rust-lang.org/tools/install), you can also install from source using Rust's cargo command[^2]:

-[^1]: Of course, you'll also need a linker & a C compiler.
+[^2]: Of course, you'll also need a linker & a C compiler.
 Linux users should generally install GCC or Clang, according to their distribution’s documentation.
 For example, if you use Ubuntu, you can install the `build-essential` package.
 On macOS, you can get a C compiler by running `$ xcode-select --install`.
 For Windows, this means installing [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 When prompted for workloads, include "Desktop Development with C++", the Windows 10 or 11 SDK & the English language pack, along with any other language packs your require.